 Mangaroa Farms - Farming for good

-When the Monahan brothers, having made their millions designing website ancestry.com, purchased the last operating dairy farm in 2015, many locals assumed the farm would be split up and sold off in 10 acre chunks.
-But the Monahans are not your average Silicon Valley millionaires.
-With an emphasis on community, nature and ecosystems the brothers started to build a team for their vision of a utopia of food, music, art and community with the medium being a Food Hub.
+When the Monahan brothers purchased the last operating dairy farm in 2015, many locals assumed the farm would be split up and sold off in 10-acre chunks.
+But the Monahans had other ideas.
+Their vision was of a community engaged with the land and providing an opportunity to explore interacting with nature in a way that serves all living things.
+The brothers started to build a team for their vision of a utopia of food, music, art and community with the medium being a Food Hub.

 Jules Matthews, Mangaroa Farms